 Hemochromatosis is a condition that causes the body to absorb and store too much iron.
 Some iron is essential for carrying oxygen in the blood to organs and tissues, but too much is toxic.
 Hemochromatosis is a common cause of iron overload.
-Excess iron builds up in organs such as the heart, liver, joints, pancreas, and pituitary gland.
-If untreated, this can cause organ damage, and lead to heart attack, diabetes, cirrhosis of the liver, arthritis, depression, and premature death.
-The mutated gene for hemochromatosis can be passed on to offspring.
+Excess iron builds up the heart, liver, joints, pancreas, and pituitary gland.
+If untreated, it can cause organ damage, and lead to a heart attack, diabetes, cirrhosis of the liver, arthritis, depression, and premature death.
+The mutated gene for hemochromatosis can be passed on to your offspring.

 People who have a relative with hemochromatosis, especially a sibling, are at highest risk.
 People of Irish, Scottish, and Northern European descent are also at increased risk.
 The disorder develops most often in older men; however, it also occurs in women, especially in the postmenopausal period.

 Many people with hemochromatosis have no symptoms.
 When symptoms do occur, they include the following: